katina-cyber/kat-ctf-writeups/pwnable.kr/toddlers-bottle/detailed/1-fd.md

 Knowing that the file descriptor 0 allows for keyboard input, and that 4660 is subtracted from the argument we pass to *fd*, what is passed an argument such that the file descriptor passed to the **read** function is 0?

-We can pass the 4660 as an argument to *fd*
+We can pass 4660 as an argument to *fd*

 ```
 fd@pwnable:~$ ./fd 4660